Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 Inside the start of each chunk, there are 4 pieces of data separated by spaces, which are:

 - **Object name** - The name of the chunk to use while reading.
-If the chunk has no name then it will be simply equal to `%`.
+If the chunk has no name, then it will be simply equal to `%`.
 - **Class name** - The name of the class which this chunk represents.
 Class names are stored with their full inheritance hierarchy (e.g. `oCMobLadder:oCMobInter:oCMOB:zCVob`).
 In case the chunk is not an object, but an arbitrary chunk, then this field will be equal to `%` (`%` can also mean that this chunk is a nullptr).
 In some cases you may encounter the symbol `§` instead.
 This means that the object already exists and that the parser should look for it in the objectList using the object index.
 Using this mechanism, a single instance can be referenced multiple times without worrying about duplicity.
 - **Class version** - Used to ensure that the data being read is compatible with the current game/engine version, so that there are no mismatches in the data pattern.
 This value is different for every class and varies between game versions.
 - **Object index** - An index into the objectList under which this object will be stored.
 If the class name is equal to `§`, then this value will be used to retrieve an existing instance from the objectList.